DenseLance/PUCT/README.md

 ## Usage

 The code found in this library is simplified and made easy to understand for research purposes.
+You can use `random.seed(seed)` and `torch.manual_seed(seed)` for reproducibility.

 #### Typehints